faheemmalik11/react-starter-ts/README.md

 # React Starter

-This repo contains a starter boilerplate with basic directory strucure to follow.
+This repo contains a starter boilerplate with basic directory structure to follow.
 This also has tailwind configs.